anvilproject/anvil-portal/content/overview/data-consortia.md

 # Data Consortia

-<hero small>AnVIL hosts data from the following programs and also allows users to submit their own data to the platform.</hero>
+<hero>AnVIL hosts data from the following programs and also allows users to submit their own data to the platform.</hero>

 ## Current Consortia